top of page

 Marvel Super Heroes Vs. Street Fighter for Arcades

-Same classic gameplay but this is where reusing sprites starts feeling lazy.
-Even brings back the weak Apocalypse boss but replaces the duel with the much less interesting Cyber-Akuma, the only real "new" content.
+The same classic gameplay but this is where reusing sprites started feeling a little lazy.
+They even brought back the weak giant Apocalypse boss but replaced the cool duel finale with the much less interesting Cyber-Akuma secret boss fight, the only real "new" content of note.

 Release: Jun 25, 1997